WGBH/AAPB2/app/views/override/legal/privacy.md

 the Site.
 This information does not identify you personally and is only used in the aggregate.

-As is common practice among web sites, we use “cookies” and similar technologies.
+As is common practice among web sites, we use "cookies" and similar technologies.
 In general, cookies — the informational files that your web browser places on your computer when you visit a website — are used on this Site to track and analyze how you and other visitors use our Site.
 We use these